brightmart/bert_language_understanding/README.md

 it will print loss during training,  and print f1 score for each epoch during validation.

+##  TODO
+1.special handle first token [cls] as input and classification

+2.position embedding is not shared between with pretrain and fine-tuning yet.

+3.

 ## Reference
 1. <a href='https://arxiv.org/abs/1706.03762'>Attention Is All You Need</a>